mrakgr/The-Spiral-Language/readme.md

     end
 Union0Case1
 ```
-Commentary on the quality of the generated code will be left for later.
+Commentary on the quality of the generated code will be left for the user guide.
 Pattern matching on the boxed union values can be done the same way as in F#.
 ```
 match none int64 with
 | .Some, x -> x